NiiklasDEV/NiiklasDEV/README.md

 - [ ] Cybersecurity
     - [x] Learn how Networks work
-    - [ ] Being Advanced in using Linux
+    - [x] Being Advanced in using Linux
-    - [ ] Finish Machines on THM & HTB
+    - [x] Finish Machines on THM & HTB
-    - [ ] Learn about Ethical Hacking with Python
+    - [x] Learn about Ethical Hacking with Python
 - [ ] Coding
     - [ ] Finish a big Python Project
     - [x] Learn Webscraping with Python
     - [ ] Finish a Python Book
+    - [ ] Finish a Garrysmod Addon
+    - [ ] Create a Portfolio with multiple Garrys Mod Addons